jsummers/deark/technical.md

 ## Modification times ##

 In certain cases, Deark tries to maintain the modification time of the original file.
+This only happens with timestamps contained inside the input file.

-If a timestamp does not include a time zone, the time will be assumed to be in Universal Time (UTC).
-This is usually wrong, but since Deark is intended for use with ancient files of unknown provenance, there is really nothing else it can do (short of asking the user, which would be annoying, and almost always useless).
-The timestamp was presumably intended to be in the original user's time zone, but there is no reason to think that the *current* user's time zone would be relevant in any way.
+If a timestamp does not include a time zone, the time will be assumed to be in Universal Time (UTC), unless the -intz option was used.
+Deark is expected to be used with files that were created long ago and far away, so it never assumes that the Deark user's time zone is relevant.

 Note that if you are extracting to a system that does not store file times in UTC (often the case on Windows), the timestamps may not be very accurate.